 - social origin.

-However, adverse action by an employer will not be discrimination where it is:
+However, adverse action by an employer is not considered discrimination when it is any of the following:

-- not unlawful under a State or Territory anti-discrimination law; or
+- not unlawful under a state or territory anti-discrimination law

 What is adverse action?